suluknumoh/TranslateCS2/README.md

 - use LocName instead of Session-Name
 - dont duplicate entries
 - validate edit inputs on open
+- overwriting .loc-files directly is no longer supported

 ## Version 2.0.1.0
 - export merge-values